 The most important reason why I aim to simplify Facebook is to decrease distractions.
 When working from my desktop computer at home I can access Facebook however I’ve removed the newsfeed.
 There’s an app you can download for Google chrome called “News Feed Eradictor for Facebook”.
 The key use of this tool is that I can use Facebook to do any business posts, events, get back to customers etc. however Iwon’t be distracted by the rolling newsfeed.
 It’s also super cute since it gives you a daily quote instead of your newsfeed (Image posted below)

 Here is a link to the app: https://chrome.google.com/webstore/detail/news-feed-eradicator-for/fjcldmjmjhkklehbacihaiopjklihlgg

 Rule #4 Use my mobile less

 If you always find yourself picking up your mobile for no reason what so ever, then this is a great rule to apply.
-I’ve found that by simply picking up my mobile can cause the minimum of a 5 minute distraction and when you’redoing this several times a day, it becomes a massive waste of time.
-I always imagine when people are at death’s door and they say that “they saw their life flash before their eyes”, I imagine my life to simply be an image of my Iphone!
+I’ve found that by me simply picking up my mobile, it can cause a minimum of a 5 minute distraction and when you’re doing this several times a day, it becomes a massive waste of time.
+I always imagine when people are at death’s door and they say that “they saw their life flash before their eyes”, I imagine my life to simply be an image of my Iphone! – how sad

 There are many more tips out there, however these are the key rules I use to have a healthy relationship with Facey, which I think in this era is a key factor for living a fuller life.
 Incorporate these rules into your daily routine and see what shifts occur.
 You’ll soon have more time and less distractions!